masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/wwwroot/docs/getting-started/installation.en-US.md

 ### Install Masa.Template

-MASA.Template, contains all project templates of the MASA series.
+Masa.Template, contains all project templates of the MASA series.
 The corresponding template of MASA Blazor is named `masab`

 ```
-dotnet new --install MASA.Template
+dotnet new --install Masa.Template
 ```

 <br/>